-BONNIE GRAY is author of Finding Spiritual Whitespace.
-An inspirational speaker and retreat leader, she has touched thousands of lives through storytelling, visual arts, nature, prayer and meditation.
-Bonnie’s writing is featured on Relevant Magazine, DaySpring (in)courage, and Christianity Today.
+An inspirational retreat speaker, Bonnie touches thousands of lives helping women through topics of soul care, stress recovery, and emotional healing through storytelling, visual arts, nature, prayer and meditation.
+Bonnie’s powerful writing is featured on Relevant Magazine, KLOVE, (in)courage, MOPS, and Christianity Today.
 She lives in California with her husband and their two sons.

 My name is Bonnie Gray and I’m the writer behind Faith Barista.